-It is, however, possible to enter into a cohabitation agreement which can set out in black and white how any assets should be divided in the event that the relationship breaks down.
+It is, however, possible in both jurisdictions to enter into a cohabitation agreement which can set out in black and white how any assets should be divided in the event that the relationship breaks down.
 It can also deal with how a party wishes to provide for any children of the relationship and deal with any joint purchases.

 Provided both parties freely enter into a cohabitation agreement, it is drafted carefully with safeguarding criteria adhered to, and both parties provide financial disclosure and receive independent legal advice, there is no reason why such an agreement should not be legally binding.